ss0832/FuzzingTool/README.md

 This program change @@@fuzz2@@@ in templete_data.header into the content of list_2.txt.

-And, the python program send the content of templete_data.header to the server you specify hostname.
+And, this python program send the content of templete_data.header to the server you specify hostname.

 ## License